DarkElvenAngel/argononed/README.md

 * [Fedora-Server](OS/fedora-server/README.md) Thanks to @mjackdk and @ItzMiracleOwO **See Link for troubleshooting**
 * [NixOS](OS/nixos/README.md) **SPECIAL** *(Please see link for this OS)* Thanks to @ykis-0-0 for all the hard work required for this one

 If your OS isn't on this list it means that the installer isn't setup for your OS and it *may* or *may not* be able to install on your system.
-If your OS is based off one of these the is a strong chance it will *just* work.
+If your OS is based off one of these there is a strong chance it will *just* work.

 *\** *Support for this OS is with the self extracting package system.
 SEE BELOW*